What is Alcohol Detoxing?

 Who is an alcohol detox for?

-Drinking alcohol is considered an acceptable drug and can be a part of most social events in the UK.
-Social drinking is not a problem as long as a physical dependence doesn’t arise.
+Drinking alcohol is considered an acceptable activity and can be part of most social events in the UK.
+Social drinking is not a problem as long as a physical and mental dependence doesn’t arise.

 How Does Alcohol Detox Work?

-When an alcoholic stops drinking, they usually begin to feel the first withdrawal symptoms between 6 and 24 hours later.
-This can begin while the alcohol is still in your system at a lower level than you are used to, but will continue as the alcohol slowly works its way out of your system completely.
+Detoxing from alcohol begins with a medical exam to determine your overall health.
+The results of the exam will help shape your personalised detox program and its length.
+When an alcoholic stops drinking, they begin to feel the first stages of withdrawal symptoms between 6 and 24 hours later.
+This process can start while the alcohol is still in your system at a lower level than you are used to but will continue as the alcohol slowly works its way out of your system completely.

-These symptoms can last for 7 days or even longer, but they generally hit their worst between 24 and 72 hours after stopping drinking.
+These symptoms can last for 7 days or even longer, but they generally hit their worst between 24 and 72 hours after eliminating any alcohol intake.

-During this time, it will be incredibly tempting to have a drink just to “take the edge off” or make you feel normal again for a short while.
-This period also has the most serious symptoms, which can include panic attacks and hallucinations in severe cases.
+After 48 to 72 hours it will be incredibly tempting to have a drink just to “take the edge off” or make you feel normal again for a short while.
+This is also the stage where withdrawal symptoms typically peak and is the most dangerous stage of detoxification.

-We also offer full support at all stages of your detox program, so regardless of whether you’re performing a home detox or you are an inpatient with us, we can offer a wide range of therapy sessions, medication for withdrawal symptoms and general checkups to make sure everything is going well.
+We offer full support at all stages of your detox program, so regardless of whether you’re performing a home detox or you are an inpatient with us, we can offer a wide range of therapy sessions, medication for withdrawal symptoms and general checkups to ensure the success of your treatment.

 Alcohol detox symptoms can vary wildly depending on how much you are used to drinking and your general health.